 Be sure to offer a variety of sensory activities throughout the day.
 Meeting your child’s sensory needs during the day will positively impact your child’s ability to fall asleep at night.

-Limit screen time during the day.
+Limit screen time during the day and cut it off completely in the hour or two before bedtime.
 This will improve their body’s ability to fall asleep.

 Have a consistent bedtime routine and bedtime.
 This structure and predictability around bedtime is especially important for kids with sensory processing disorder.